NVIDIA/vagrant-swift-all-in-one/README.md

  1. `reinstallswift` will make sure all of the bin scripts are installed correctly and restart the main swift processes (useful if you change branches)
- 1. `autodoc [swift-specs]` will build the sphinx docs and watch files for changes, and upload them to a public container on your vm so you can review them
+ 1. `autodoc [swift|swift-specs|swiftclient]` will build the sphinx docs and watch files for changes, and upload them to a public container on your vm so you can review them as you edit
  1. `vtox` will hack the local tox.ini and setup.py so you can run tox tests successfully on the swift repo in the `/vagrant` directory